Rohingya Refugee Crisis

 By mid-October, UNHCR had airlifted to Bangladesh some 700 metric tonnes of life-saving aid, including tents, plastic sheets, blankets, mosquito nets, kitchen sets and jerry cans.
 Furthers airlifts are planned.

 Together with our partners, we are also helping the government to develop Kutupalong Extension, a new site near the Kutupalong Rohingya refugee camp.
 This includes funding a road to facilitate construction and refugee access, supporting site planning, building latrines and wells, improving the water and sanitation facilities and distributing shelter materials.

 We continue to identify the most vulnerable new arrivals, such as unaccompanied children, pregnant women, the elderly and the disabled.
 Our protection staff are working to establish child-friendly spaces and to prevent sexual and gender-based violence.

-Send urgent relief to Rohingya families in need
+Send urgent relief to Rohingya refugee families in need

-UNHCR urgently requires an estimated US$30 million to respond to the ongoing emergency in Bangladesh, which was already coping with devastating floods before the refugee influx.
-Of this amount, US$6 million is immediately needed for shelter and core relief items for Rohingya refugees.
+UNHCR urgently requires an $83.7 million to respond to massive humanitarian needs in Bangladesh until the end of February 2018.
 Much more needs to be done to meet the acute needs of children, women and men fleeing conflict.